 Arvis Viguls was born in Jēkabpils, Latvia, in 1987.
 He is a poet, literary critic and translator from English, Spanish, Russian and Serbo-Croatian.
 His poetry collections in Lativan are Istaba (Room, 2009), 5:00 (2012) and Grāmata (Book, 2018).
-His award-winning work has been translated into more than twenty languages, and a first collection in English, They, translated by Jayde Will, will be published by Valley Press in August 2020.
+His award-winning work has been translated into more than twenty languages, and a first collection in English, They, translated by Jayde Will, was published by Valley Press in 2020.

 They is the first English-language collection from award-winning poet Arvis Viguls.
 One of the most prominent voices in 21st-century Latvian literature, Viguls' three collections to date have garnered several national prizes, and in 2017 he was named as one of Literature Across Frontiers' "Ten New Voices", a scheme intended to find "the most interesting writers working in Europe today".